Udhul/dynamic-config-manager/developer_spec.md

 *   The library's root logger (`logging.getLogger("dynamic_config_manager")`) should have a `logging.NullHandler()` attached by default to prevent log messages if the application doesn't configure logging.
 *   **Log Events:**
     *   INFO: Config registration, successful save/export.
-    *   DEBUG: Memory-only config not persisted, auto-fix actions (optional, can be verbose).
+    *   DEBUG: Memory-only config not persisted, auto-fix actions and decisions (e.g., value modified from X to Y by policy Z for field F), expression evaluation results.
-    *   WARNING: Failure to load config from disk (falling back to defaults), failure to save/export config, bad data format encountered.
+    *   WARNING: Failure to load config from disk (falling back to defaults), failure to save/export config, bad data format encountered, auto-fix policy resulted in using original value due to pre-processing failure or rejection.
     *   ERROR: Critical internal errors (should be rare).

 ## 9. Dependencies and Installation